sazamore/VizSciVR/README.md

 - **Assets folder** - contains prefabs and components for virtual arena (continually moving visual stimuli)
 - **Scenes folder** - empty
 - **Scripts folder** - contains scripts for named scenes
   - **Forest** - uses ForestGen.cs to generate a field of trees with variables determining field footprient, number of trees, and distance between trees.
-Trees are 5m to 1/2 inter-tree distance
+Trees are 5m to 1/2 inter-tree distance.
+Attach script to empty object.
   - **InfiniteTunnel** - uses pipe.cs and pipesystem.cs to generate a segement and append it to a growing Bezier curve, respectively.
 Uses player.cs and playerControl.cs to create a player and move the camera according to keystrikes, respectively.
+See https://catlikecoding.com/unity/tutorials/swirly-pipe/ for details.
 - **Inverse Perimetry folder** - contains all scripts and prefabs for determining field of view using an animal's head, spheres at the eye positions, and an orbiting observer.
   - cast.cs - casts rays at target eyes (hardcoded). saves data to file based on name of target (left eye, right eye, etc.)
   - orbit.cs - moves object around based on world coordinates (use the UVWorld360.blend prefab), while continually looking at the target object